ironsource-arc/marbles/README.md

 This implementation is similar to the one found in shapeless, but differs in the following ways:

-- The marbles ```HMap``` uses the type evidence as part of the key, while the shapeless one does not store it.Storing the evidence combats type erasure and allows:
+- The marbles ```HMap``` uses the type evidence as part of the key, while the shapeless one does not store it.
+Storing the evidence combats type erasure and allows:
-    - "type polymorphic" resolution of keys in runtime.
+    - "type polymorphic" resolution of keys at runtime.
     - slicing the ```HMap``` by type.
     - running over all type mappings invoking specific code for each one (using ```HMapSection```)
     - one key to be mapped into many values of different types - useful for some caching situations.